 In the Early Trimester of pregnancy after egg fertilization placenta takes place.
 With the completion of first month your baby is like a grain of rice.
 Second month is the time to grow in size grows big.
 The face, base of ears, hands & legs, root of fingers & toes developed during second & third month of pregnancy.
 With the end of third month, your baby is 7 to 10 centimeter long with 25 to 30 gram weight.

-During Trimester 2, in the months of 4th, 5th & 6th including the growth of ears, nose, hands, legs, toes & fingers additionally brain, nerves & genitalia system develops.
-Finally in the stage of third Trimester, bones & the physical growth happen to the baby.
+During Trimester 2, in the 4th, 5th & 6th months along with the growth of ears, nose, hands, legs, toes & fingers additionally brain, nerves & genitalia system also develops.
+Finally in the stage of third trimester, bones & the physical growth happens in the baby.

-Depending upon the Trimester & the area of developments we have to plan our diet.
+Depending upon the trimester & the area of developments, you have to plan your diet.
 To guide you better here, let us share month by month nutrition requirements for a healthy baby.